 - Stir until the butter and brown sugar have melted and the mixture starts to boil, about 3 minutes.

-- Mix 1 tsp cornstarch with 1 tsp water and pour into apple mixture.
+- Mix 1 teaspoon cornstarch with 1 teaspoon water and pour into apple mixture.
 Continue to boil while stirring for another 2 minutes or until filling slightly thickens.

 - Remove from the heat and allow the filling to cool completely.

 - Preheat oven to 350 degrees and line a cupcake pan with paper liners.

 - In a medium bowl, combine flour, baking powder, cinnamon, ginger, nutmeg, cardamom, allspice and salt.
 Set aside.